codacy/pulse-user-docs/docs/examples.md

     deployment_date=$(git log --format="%at" ${deployment_sha} | head -n 1)

     # Skip deployments before date
-    # If you are on MacOS you need to use $(date -jf "%b %d %Y" "Oct 01 2020" +%s) instead
+    # If you are on macOS you need to use $(date -jf "%b %d %Y" "Oct 01 2020" +%s) instead
     if [ ${deployment_date} -lt $(date -d "Oct 01 2020" +%s) ]
     then
         continue